 Women's and Gender Studies, B.A. to M.A.
 Accelerated Program

-Students complete the M.A. with a full-time fifth year of graduate study after their successful completion of both their undergraduate degree and major and two graduate-level women's and gender studies courses.
+Students complete the M.A. in three semesters after their successful completion of both their undergraduate degree and major and two graduate-level women's and gender studies courses.

 For additional information see the catalog entries for the following programs: